rocky-linux/documentation/docs/guides/installation.md

 ## Installation Summary

-The *Installation Summary* screen is an all-in-one area where you make the important decisions about the system to be installed.
+The <0>Installation Summary</0> screen is an all-in-one area where you make important decisions about installing the system.

 The screen is roughly divided into the following sections: